solana-mobile/solana-mobile-doc-site/docs/getting-started/saga-genesis-token.md

 ## Introduction

-The Saga Genesis Token is a unique, non-transferable NFT that aims to represent a verified owner of a Saga device.
+The Saga Genesis Token is a unique, non-transferable NFT that represents a verified owner of a Saga device.
 It is minted only once per device through the dApp Store after initial device setup.

-The Genesis Token is a Soulbound NFT, meaning that it cannot be transfered out of the wallet that it was initially minted to.

 ## NFT Details